maira-abid/Connect-4/README.md

 # Connect-4
 LUMS CS 300 Assignment with improvements, taught by Dr Junaid.

-Requires vue.js as well as ws.
+Requires vue.js as well as was.

+(Still incomplete)